openfun/richie/README.md

 ## Getting started

-Take a look at our [Quick start guide](https://richie.education/docs/quick-start) to get started with Richie.
+Take a look at our [documentation](https://richie.education/docs/discover) to get started with Richie.

 ## Contributing